 Internationally, artificial recharge is becoming an increasingly recognised form of water storage and conservation.
 The different approaches of managing the water buffer to achieve water security have featured strongly at recent World Water Forums.
-In South Africa, this technology is still very much under-utilised, with only one major and a few minor established artificial recharge scheme (See box 5-4).
+In South Africa, this technology is still very much underutilised, with only one major and a few minor established artificial recharge scheme (See Box G).